ptliu/Markdown_test/rpl_c_style_guide.md

     the statement requiring it, and a closing curly brace should be by itself on a new line, with the same level of indentation as the original statement
+    +   Furthermore, the code inside that curly brace should start on the line immediately following the opening curly brace
+    +   Curly braces should always be used when they can, even if they are optional
 <!-- -->

     Good: